Yelp/dockersh/README.md

 using a container which allows them to sudo up to root and then writing to /dev/kmem.).
 We plan to try to address some of this by limiting suid/sgid permissions within containers, but YMMV.

+*THIRD WARNING:* The dockersh binary needs the suid bit set so that it can make the syscalls to adjust kernel namespaces, so any security issues in the code *will* allow attackers to escalate to root.

 Requirements
 ============